 The museum is in the old palace, Genete Le’ul, of the late Emperor Haile Selassie, a building that welcomes all visitors with dignity and grace.
-The name means paradis of princes.
+The name means paradise of princes.
 The palace was built by emperor Haile Selassie in 1930.
 The emperor and his family made the palace their main residence, but the seat of government remained at the Imperial Palace.
-After the Second Italo-Abyssinian War and the Italian occupation, the palace became the residence of the Italian vice-roy.
+After the Second Italian-Abyssinian War and the Italian occupation, the palace became the residence of the Italian Viceroy.
 Emperor Haile Selassie moved back to the palace when he returned from exile after the Second World War.
 During a coup attempt in 1960 several government officials were massacred in the palace.
 In light of this, the emperor moved to the Jubilee Palace.
 He gave the Genete Le’ul Palace to the Haile Selassie University, which was renamed Addis Ababa University in 1974.
 The palace was renamed Ras Makonnen hall after the father of the emperor.

 The museum is accommodated on two floors, comprising the bedroom of the late Emperor and ethnographic section on the lower floor and the art gallery on the upper floor.